 When should adults go to the Emergency Department?

-When you think that you or a loved one have a medical condition that is
+When you or an adult loved one has a medical problem that may be life-threatening,

-life-threatening, call 911 and have an Emergency Medical Services (EMS)
+call 911 so Emergency Medical Services (EMS) can come to you.

 - Changes in vision

 When should children go to the Emergency Department?

 Children may have different medical problems and symptoms than adults.

 Even when there are signs of a problem, children may not be able to explain